pulumi/docs/content/docs/tutorials/aws/aws-ts-url-shortener-cache-http.md

 ---
+title: "Serverless URL Shortener with Redis Cache and HttpServer | TypeScript"
+h1: "Serverless URL Shortener with Redis Cache and HttpServer"
-title: "Serverless URL Shortener with Redis Cache and HttpServer"
+linktitle: "Serverless URL Shortener with Redis Cache and HttpServer"
 no_edit_this_page: true
 ---